| If a Nova Came to Bethlehem

 It became in the Christian interest to have a star direct the Magi to Jesus.
 These Magi were members of a religious caste.
 They were in such numbers as to be one of the six tribes of Media.
 The Magi magic persisted after the Medes were conquered by the Persians.
 Prominent among actions of the Magi were the interpretation of omens.

-capital of Babylonia.
-The Babylonians had made note of heavenly apparitions
+Babylon, capital of Babylonia.
+The Babylonians had made note of

-for 16 centuries before the birth of Jesus.
-Their observations became
+heavenly apparitions for 16 centuries before the birth of Jesus.

-years before Jesus.
-A great library of Babylonian sky knowledge was in
+Jesus.
+A great library of Babylonian sky knowledge was in the main

-and very small pieces.
-This remainder may very well be what the Babylonians
+also bits and very small pieces.
+This remainder may very well be

 A Jewish prophecy could have interested the Magi somewhat.
 Numerous astronomical manifestations would come and go, but in 7 BC there was an extremely rare triple conjunction of Jupiter and Saturn.
 In the night sky they approached and receded from each other three times.
 Both were bright objects and they appeared to come very close together.
 The conjunctions occurred in the constellation of Pisces.
 The Magi thought Pisces was a constellation of significance for Jewish aspirations.
 In 6 BC came a planetary massing of Mars, Jupiter, and Saturn - again in Pisces.
 Then in February of 5 BC occurred a nova, close to the star now known as Theta Aquilae, a portent of birth and, as bright as it was, signifying the birth of a king.
 The nova first appeared in the east, at dawn.